- This post contains affiliate links. Read more here.

 Below you’ll find a collection of healthy, all-natural dog treats that fit the requirements listed above.
 Choose the treat that seems like the best fit for your dog and his allergies.

-These treats are made with a single ingredient—100% wild salmon—and freeze-dried rather than cooked to preserve the nutritional integrity and natural flavor.Buy Now on Chewy
+These treats are made with a single ingredient—100% wild salmon—and freeze-dried rather than cooked to preserve their nutritional integrity.
+Dogs are big fans of the natural fish flavor and the chewy texture.Buy Now on Chewy

-Made with a single ingredient, these all-natural bully sticks feature premium grass-fed, free-range beef for a safe and healthy alternative to rawhide treats.Buy Now on Amazon
+Made with a single ingredient, these all-natural bully sticks feature premium grass-fed, free-range beef for a safe and healthy alternative to rawhide treats.Buy Now on Chewy

-These treats are made with just one ingredient—duck liver—and are made using a delicate freeze-drying process to remove water without impacting the nutritional integrity of the raw ingredient.Buy Now on Amazon
+These treats have just one ingredient—duck liver—and are made using a delicate freeze-drying process to remove water without impacting the nutritional integrity of the raw ingredient.Buy Now on Chewy

 For dogs who love chewy treats, these dehydrated fish skins are made with fresh, wild-caught fish that are freeze-dried to preserve the flavor and nutrition of the recipe’s only ingredient.Buy Now on Chewy

-If you’re looking for a natural alternative to grain-based dental dog treats, Whimzees dental treats are made with all-natural ingredients and come in a variety of shapes and sizes.Buy Now on Amazon
+If you’re looking for a natural alternative to grain-based dental dog treats, Whimzees dental treats are made with all-natural ingredients and come in a variety of shapes and sizes.Buy Now on Chewy

 To provide a boost of superfood nutrition, these crunchy dog treats feature a healthy combination of fresh pumpkin and blueberries but have just nine calories per treat.Buy Now on Chewy

-Like all of Blue Buffalo’s products, these crunchy turkey treats are free from corn, wheat, and soy as well as by-products and artificial additives.Buy Now on Amazon
+Like all of Blue Buffalo’s products, these crunchy turkey treats are free from corn, wheat, and soy as well as by-products and artificial additives.Buy Now on Chewy

 Ideal for puppies and small-breed dogs, these grain-free petite treats feature a blend of premium ingredients including real turkey, pomegranate, and ginger.Buy Now on Chewy

-If you’re looking for limited ingredient dog treats made with high-quality protein, these Jumpin’ Stix come in three flavors and two sizes.Buy Now on Amazon
+If you’re looking for limited ingredient hypoallergenic dog treats made with high-quality protein, these Jumpin’ Stix come in three flavors and two sizes.Buy Now on Chewy

 These all-natural jerky treats are loaded with rich, meaty flavor but are carefully crafted with just eight natural ingredients to provide a healthy snack your dog will love.Buy Now on Chewy